Should You Buy Term Life or Whole Life Insurance?

 What should you choose from the two most popular variations of life insurance, Term life or Whole life insurance?
 It all depends on your unique financial situation and the length of time you need coverage.
 Let’s discuss this in detail making your decision-making process easier.

-Life insurance is no fun topic and it’s definitely not a process anyone enjoys.
+Life insurance is no fun topic, and it’s definitely not a process anyone enjoys.
 However, like death and taxes, it’s an important part of life and critical element of sound financial planning.
 Having some kind of life insurance in your life gives you peace of mind and shows your intimacy and care for your loved ones.
-While shopping for life insurance can be intimidating and complex however a proper research and understanding can make things easier.
+While shopping for life insurance can be intimidating and complex however proper research and understanding can make things easier.